hotmeshio/sdk-typescript/docs/functions/array.md

 # Array Functions

 In this section, various Array functions will be explored, which are available for use in HotMesh mapping rules.
-Although inspired by and familiar to JavaScript developers, they have been adapted to follow a functional approach.
+Although inspired by JavaScript, they have been adapted to follow a functional approach.
 Each transformation is a function that expects one or more input parameters from the prior row in the @pipe structure.

 **Table of Contents**
 - [array.get](#arrayget)